 HOW MUCH WILL IT COST ME TO GET MY PRIVATE PILOTS LICENSE?

 It all depends on the student.
 The FAA says you need 40 hours of flight time with 20 hours of instructing.
 At our current prices that comes to about $5,000.
 Most people take a little longer to obtain their license, between 50-60 hours of flight time with about 40 hours of instructing.
-That comes to about $7,500.
-Keep in mind that these costs are spread over the length of your training, as we require no up-front payment.
-(We do offer a $5/hour discount on aircraft rental if you put more than $1,000 on account by cash or check.)
+That comes to $8,500 to $9,500.
+Keep in mind that these costs are spread over the length of your training, as everything is pay-as-you-go for.
 An individual lesson will be between $150 and $200.
 A promotional introductory lesson is available at a price of only $59 in one of our DA20s, or $99 in our DA40.

 HOW MUCH WILL THE REST OF MY RATINGS COST?

 This one is a slightly more complex answer.
-The short version is $30,000-$35,000. $35,000 will get you all the time and instruction you need to get through your Commercial and CFI ratings.
-The long answer ist hat it can be less expensive if you split time building with another pilot and it can be more expensive if you build time in one of our DA40s or Piper Arrow. $30,000 gets you about 50 hours in a DA40, 25 in the Piper Arrow, and 125 in a DA20 (all at club rates), plus 50 hours of instruction with a staff instruction, and a year membership in the club.
+The short version is $50,000-$55,000.
+This will get you all the time and instruction you need to get through your CFI, CFII, and MEI ratings.
+The long answer is that it can be less expensive if you split time building with another pilot and it can be more expensive if you build time in one of our DA40s. $30,000 gets you about 75 hours in a DA40, and 125 in a DA20 (all at club rates), plus 50 hours of instruction with a staff instruction, and a year membership in the club.

 HOW LONG WILL IT TAKE TO GET MY LICENSE(S)?